5jt/dyalog-cookbook/manuscript/11_makeme.md

 :EndClass
 ~~~

 First we create the folder `DESTINATION` from scratch and then we copy everything that's needed to the folder `DESTINATION` is pointing to: the application icon and the INI file.
 Whether the function executes `⎕OFF` or not depends on the right argument `offFlag`.
-Why that is need will become apparent soon.
+Why that is needed will become apparent soon.

 Note that we don't copy `MyApp.ini` into `DESTINATION` but `MyApp.ini.template`; therefore we must create this file: copy `MyApp.ini` to `MyApp.ini.template` and then check its settings: in particular these settings are important: